TomaszAlbertBernat/AgentTom/docs/GETTING_STARTED.md

 - Node.js 20.x or later
 - At least one AI provider API key

+## 🏠 Local-First Mode (Recommended)

+AgentTom runs in **local mode** by default - no authentication required!
+Just provide your own API keys and start using it immediately.

 ## 🚀 Quick Setup

 ### 1. Install